grdw/lorikeet/_posts/2016-12-07-planetary-peace-synthesis.md

   Some of the tracks on here are well past the 6 to 8 minute mark.
 This makes some of these tracks hard to go through; a rather tough listen.
 This is mainly because some of them are rather repetitive and therefore boring.
-A song like 'I Am Om' loses it's sense of passion a little bit after the 20th time hearing 'Iiiiiii aaaaaaam Ooooooohhhm'.
+A song like 'I Am Om' loses it's sense of passion a little bit, after the 20th time hearing 'Iiiiiii aaaaaaam Ooooooohhhm'.
 Of course stating that this record feels more like a compilation than a single coherent piece, it is rather easy to skip a track and don't loose the overall sustain of the music.